Can cerebral palsy be detected before birth or by ultrasound?

 Cerebral palsy (CP) is a developmental disorder caused by infant brain damage, and affects a child’s movement, speech and muscle tone.
 This condition is usually discovered in the months after birth and may take over a year to accurately diagnose.
 While there are no certain signs of cerebral palsy during pregnancy, this is because the injuries which usually cause cerebral palsy (lack of blood flow/oxygen to the brain, or hypoxia) actually occur during labor.

-There are certainly factors which result in an increased risk of cerebral palsy during pregnancy.Cerebral palsy during pregnancy may be caused by physical trauma or infections.
+There are certainly factors which result in an increased risk of cerebral palsy during pregnancy, including physical trauma or infection.
 These infections are usually bacterial, parasitic or viral and may affect both the unborn baby and mother.
 In most cases, the mother passes on the illness to the baby through the outer membrane enclosing the unborn baby.
 These illnesses result in fever or conditions that can disrupt the optimum conditions necessary for the fetus to develop properly in the mother’s womb.

 Common issues you need to watch out for during pregnancy:

 - Urinary tract infections

 These illnesses should ideally be stopped in their tracks before they cause any kind of damage to the baby.
 Cerebral palsy is often caused by an infection or temperature increase as this can cause damage to the developing brain.

 Risk Factor: differing blood types between mother and baby.

 In some cases, mothers with a different blood type compared to that of their baby may have an increased risk of birthing a child with cerebral palsy.
 This is because the mother’s body may produce antibodies which will go on to attack various organs in the baby.
 This can result in the child developing jaundice, leading to brain damage and the development of cerebral palsy.

 Bilirubin, which the body produces in excess as a result of jaundice, can cross the blood brain barrier and become toxic to brain cells resulting in CP.
 Mothers who have diabetes or hypertension may also be at risk of having difficult pregnancies, something that may heighten the risk of the baby developing cerebral palsy.

 The doctor’s role.